cedx/akismet.php/README.md

 ## Requirements
 The latest [PHP](https://secure.php.net) and [Composer](https://getcomposer.org) versions.

-If you plan to play with the sources, you will also need the latest [Phing](https://www.phing.info) version.
+If you plan to play with the sources, you will also need the latest [Phing](https://www.phing.info) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) versions.

 ## Installing via [Composer](https://getcomposer.org)
 From a command prompt, run: